Colloidal probe technique: Extensions

 The colloidal probes are normally fabricated by gluing a colloidal particle to a tip-less cantilever with a micromanipulator in air.
 The subsequent rewetting of the probe may lead to the formation of nanosized bubbles on the probe surface.
 This problem can be avoided by attaching the colloidal particles under wet conditions in AFM fluid cell to appropriately functionalized cantilevers.
-While the colloidal probe technique is mostly utilized in the sphere-plane geometry, it can be also used in the sphere-sphere geometry.
+While the colloidal probe technique is mostly used in the sphere-plane geometry, it can be also used in the sphere-sphere geometry.
 The latter geometry further requires a lateral centering of the two particles, which can be either achieved with an optical microscope or an AFM scan.
 The results obtained in these two different geometries can be related with the Derjaguin approximation.

 The force measurements rely on an accurate value of the spring constant of the cantilever.
 This spring constant can be measured by different techniques.
 The thermal noise method is the simplest to use, as it is implemented on most AFMs.
 This approach relies on the determination of the mean square amplitude of the cantilever displacement due to spontaneous thermal fluctuations.
 This quantity is related to the spring constant by means of the equipartition theorem.
 In the added mass method one attaches a series of metal beads to the cantilever and each case one determines the resonance frequency.
 By exploiting the relation for a harmonic oscillator between the resonance frequency and the mass added one can evaluate the spring constant as well.
 The frictional force method relies on measurement of the approach and retract curves of the cantilever through a viscous fluid.
 Since the hydrodynamic drag of a sphere close to a planar substrate is known theoretically, the spring constant of the cantilever can be deduced.
 The geometrical method exploits relations between the geometry of the cantilever and its elastic properties.